theUniC/order-processing-system/README.md

 ## Development server

-Run `yarn run start` for a dev server.
+In order to run the development environmnet you will need docker.
+Run `docker-compose up -d` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding